romanman/romanman.github.io/source/_posts/2015-09-09-friendly-ether-bot.markdown

 {% endcodeblock %}

-To really enjoy this example I am chalenging you to add info from more stock exchanges about price list that you care about and we will merge your code into the git repo.
+To really enjoy this example I am chalenging you to add info from more stock exchanges for assets that you care about and we will merge your code into the git repo.

 For any question or comment regarding that example you can ask us here [chat room](https://gitter.im/ethereum/ethereumj), or by leaving a comment directly.